-Diagnosing mesothelioma is a challenge for doctors.
-Receiving an accurate and early diagnosis is vital to get the most effective treatment.
+Diagnosing mesothelioma is a challenge.
+Avoiding a mesothelioma misdiagnosis is vital to getting effective treatment.

 Written by Jenna Campagna, RN

 - 3 books to improve your prognosis

 Important Facts About Mesothelioma Misdiagnosis

 - Misdiagnosis of mesothelioma occurs frequently because the cancer is rare.
 Doctors mistake it for other illnesses, like pneumonia or lung cancer.

 - Doctors also misdiagnose mesothelioma by stage, which impacts treatment.